Differentially Private Gradient Flow based on the Sliced Wasserstein Distance: Experiments

 \section{Experiments}

 In this section we evaluate our method within a generative modeling context.
 The primary objective is to validate our theoretical framework and showcase the behavior of our approach, rather than strive for state-of-the-art results in generative modeling.
-The code for the experiments can be found at \url{github.com/ilanasebag/dpswgf}.
+Our study focuses on a specific claim: in a privacy setting, a gradient flow performs better than generator-based models trained with the same metric.
+The code for the experiments can be found at \url{https://github.com/ilanasebag/dpswgf}.